Martin7-1/Martin7-1/README.md

 ### 😆 Intro

 * 🔭 I‘m currently studying Software Engineering in Nanjing University.
 * 🌱 I prefer to use `Java` in IntelliJ IDEA.
-I am familiar with `Spring Boot` and `Spring Cloud`
+Main tech stack: `Spring Boot` and `Spring Cloud`
-* 🎆 I'm interested in Machine Learning and LLM in code repair.
+* 🎆 I'm interested in Machine Learning and LLM in code repair and Assertion Generation.
 * 📫 How to reach me: my email: 201250182@smail.nju.edu.cn | 1754350460@qq.com.

 ### 🧸 Currently Language